nextcloud/all-in-one/readme.md

 A list of supported device can be fond in [MESA 3D documentation](https://docs.mesa3d.org/systems.html).

-This methode use the [Direct Rendering Infrastructure](https://dri.freedesktop.org/wiki/) with the access to the `/dev/dri` device.
+This method use the [Direct Rendering Infrastructure](https://dri.freedesktop.org/wiki/) with the access to the `/dev/dri` device.

 In order to use that, you need to add `--env NEXTCLOUD_ENABLE_DRI_DEVICE=true` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) which will mount the `/dev/dri` device into the container.